Examination Rules and Procedures

 16. The Law School does not provide laptop computers.
-In order to take an exam on a laptop, you must have downloaded and installed the exam software from the Law School website (including any updates) and attended the mandatory training session prior to the start of the exam period.
+In order to take an exam on a laptop, you must have downloaded and installed the exam software from the ExamSoft website (including any updates) viewed the video tutorial and signed a statement affirming that you haave vieweed the video tutorial prior to the start of the exam period.
 After the exam has ended, and you have saved and uploaded your exam, your answer will be printed by the Registrar’s Office and given to the faculty member for grading.

 17. Students who are using a laptop and who experience hardware or software problems are to notify the proctor of the problem and then immediately begin writing their exam in a bluebook while the computer problem is diagnosed and resolved.
 No extra time will be provided for completion of the exam, so once your laptop problem has been resolved, you should start typing at the point in your answer where you stopped writing in the bluebook.

 18. Students who are using a laptop and/or who have an open book exam are advised to print out any class notes or other allowable documents from your laptop before coming into the exam room.
 You will not have access to any files on your laptop once the exam begins.

 19. The permissibility of using laptops for final examinations is up to the individual instructor, subject to whatever limits or controls the school may impose on all students using computers to take examinations.